Scroll Top

 Larian Studio’s Landmark Video Game May Change Industry Expectations Forever

-When you consider Larian Studio’s critical and commercial success with Baldur’s Gate 3 (2023) in the context of the video game RPG genre, it is clear it had excellent positioning strategy marketing.
+When you consider Larian Studio’s critical and commercial success with Baldur’s Gate 3 (2023) in the context of the single player video game RPG genre, it is clear it had excellent positioning strategy marketing on launch and since release which has fueled its ongoing success story.

 By any measure, Baldur’s Gate 3 succeeded beyond anyone’s expectations.
 Since the game’s release, it has: